 - Enact 3 Day Waiting Periods for Gun Purchases – Anyone in a hurry to purchase a gun should be suspect.
 A waiting period in tandem with PTP makes for the most effective state gun laws.

 - Expand Mental Health Treatment – While only a small percentage of diagnosed mentally ill persons are violent, many gun abusers have anger management and/or impulsive behavior issues that could benefit from mental health treatment.
 Because they are almost always lethal, guns and depression are a dangerous combination.
 Mental health treatment should be expanded to prevent suicide and help those who are prone to violence.

-5 BAD GUN POLICIES TO SPEAK OUT AGAINST NOW
+FIVE BAD GUN POLICIES TO OPPOSE NOW

 On the federal level: